 The last time I spoke to him was in 2002 when he called me out of the blue; I was living back in Dodge at the time.
 He asked me how my Mom was, I hesitated, and told him she had died the year before.

 I don’t know where Paul is today.
 The last time we spoke to his sister up North (Christmas 2007), she said he had been committed to holding a tourist hostage in a public park a few years before.

 A number of years ago (2000) Genevieve and I found one of those circle of friends candle holders…the one with four primitive looking humanoid figures holding hands in a circle…one of the pieces had broken, the circle was broken.
 I remember us looking at one another, and then turning away.

-“The longer I am sick, the more I realize that illness is to health what dreams are to waking life – the reminder of what is forgotten, the bigger picture working toward resolution.
+“The longer I am sick, the more I realize that illness is to health what dreams are to waking life – the reminder of what is forgotten, the bigger picture working toward a resolution.
 If I were to name the intelligence, that deep knowing which operates through the agency of our dreams and flesh, I would call it soul.”